ydushyant64/Resume-Classification-and-Job-recommendation/README.md

 -   **NumPy:** For efficient numerical operations.
 -   **Gunicorn:** As the production web server for the Flask application.
 -   **Matplotlib & Seaborn:** For data visualization during the exploratory data analysis phase in the Jupyter notebook.

 ---

-## 5. Results

-All three models demonstrated the ability to classify resumes with a high degree of accuracy.
-The deployed web application provides a seamless and interactive user experience, successfully integrating the complex backend logic.
-The recommendation system effectively suggests relevant alternative roles, adding significant value for both job seekers and recruiters.

----